pierreay/inkscape2latex/README.md

     </a>
 </p>

-# ScapeX — The command-line Inkscape exporter, Makefile and LaTeX friendly
+# ScapeX — The command-line Inkscape eXporter, Makefile and LaTeX friendly

 <!-- TODO: -->
 <!-- <p align="center"> -->